 In 2012 she completed her Teacher Training in Hatha Yoga, certified by the Worldwide Yoga Alliance.
 Further specialised Yoga courses were Kids Yoga and Laughter Yoga 2012/13 and Meditation Teacher training 300U in 2020.

 She lives in Switzerland since 2009 and has a daughter Panka Banu, born in 2014.

 Children from six months to school age

-The children are looked after basically in two groups of mixed ages.
-It is possible that at marginal times, or if there are only a few children present, only one group will be operational.
-Only two babies can be accepted per group.
+The children are looked after basically in two groups.
+It is possible that, at marginal times or if there are only a few children present, only one group will be operational.
+In a group four babies can be accepted .

 Interaction between the groups: Mostly the two groups spend their days in the day-care centre independently of each other.
 Until the afternoon program, the groups are not mixed unless there is a special occasion and something has to be practised, or similar.
-Since, starting in the afternoon, an optional program is often on offer (e.g. dancing), a group may be dissolved and the children will be placed in their interest group.
-The teachers place emphasis on the children being able to experience as much uniform structure and rituals in their daily day-care routine as possible.
+In the afternoon a group may be dissolved and the children will be placed in their interest group.
+The teachers place emphasis on the children being able to experience as much uniform structure and rituals in their daily daycare routine as possible.
 This gives them a feeling of security and orientation, and helps them to express and develop their whole personality.

 Places in the day-care centre

-A maximum of 24 places, 12 places in two groups; one baby counts 1.5 places; for each group we take a maximum of two babies.
+A maximum of 24 places in the daycare, 12 places in two groups; one baby counts 1.5 places

 Required attendance: 2 full days minimum (=4 half days)